BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ## MCM demo

-This demo showcases the different types of settings options that can be created (all of them as of v1.5.0).
+The demo below showcases the different types of config options that can be used (all of them as of v1.5.0).
 The demo also shows how to insert custom UI elements into the menu and how to listen and react to MCM events:
 [MCM Demo.zip](/tutorials/frameworks/mcm/mcm_demo.zip)